 Muscles do more in our bodies than just keep us upright and moving – muscles store energy; they’re a store of protein for use around the body in times of need or illness; muscles have a role in brain health and metabolic health (e.g. preventing diabetes).
 So I’m sure you’re starting to see the importance of muscles for our overall health.

-How much protein do we need?
+How much protein do you need?

 0.75g per kg of your body weight is the requirement for a sedentary (sitting at an office all day, for example) person.